anujitganguly/MiniProjects/README.md

 11. Python code to generate array from input image -- image_to_array.py
 12. Python code to convert MP4 file to GIF -- gif_conv.py
 13. Python code to find Country details -- countryInfo.py
+14. Python code to add watermark to image -- imageWatermark.py